TerranMechworks/mech3msg/README.md

 ## Requirements

 [Rust](https://www.rust-lang.org/) is required, this project uses the `nightly` toolchain.
-The only valid/supported target is `i686-pc-windows-gnu`.
+The only valid/supported target is `i686-pc-windows-gnu`, i.e. [Mingw-w64](http://mingw-w64.org).
 This is because:

 * The original game is x86/32-bit only
 * The build script relies on `binutils` provided by Mingw-w64 to compile resources

+Cross-compilation from Linux/macOS is supported, although the tests won't be run-able (it produces an exe, if it builds at all due to exception handling).
 You can install the target with:

 ```bash
 rustup +nightly target add i686-pc-windows-gnu